 Enough about me, more about French toast!
 French toast can even make Tax Day more bearable.
 A miracle if ever there was one!
 You might recognize this bread from last week’s post – there is only so much raisin bread I can eat before my palette necessitates a reinvention.
 I promise that this is the last of it!

-Heat medium grill pan, cast iron skillet or frying pan over medium heat.
-Add a little oil, or butter if you are feeling decadent.
+- Sauté in a little oil or butter if you are feeling decadent.
 Cook until both sides are a golden brown and the center is cooked to your liking.
 Serve hot with maple syrup or powdered sugar.